Bull case

 Common questions answered from live analyst data and company financials.

-HD trades at 21.0x times forward earnings.
-The stock currently trades at a discount to the broader market.
-Based on current multiples versus the peer group, the relative model signals significantly undervalued.
+HD trades at 22.4x times forward earnings.
+The stock's valuation is broadly in line with the broader market.
+Based on current multiples versus the peer group, the relative model signals premium mostly justified.
 Whether the stock is over or undervalued ultimately depends on whether consensus earnings estimates are achievable.